 In other words, we’d expect an extremely low carb diet to cause more fat loss than a typical Western diet.

-The latest trial to compare these two eating patterns – ironically funded by Taubes’ own NuSI organisation – indicates this is not true.
+The latest trial to compare these two eating patterns – ironically funded by Taubes’ own NuSI organisation (now shutdown) – indicates this is not true.

 This was a tightly-controlled, metabolic ward trial, which means no cheating on the diet.